 - Water slopped in between the foil and the springform pan when you were putting the roasting dish in the oven or pouring water into the roaster.

 How to Keep Water Out of Your Cheesecake

-- Wrap it well using 3 layers of extra-long, heavy duty aluminum foil.
-I use a 9-inch springform pan, and a standard 12-inch roll of foil isn’t long enough to go up all sides of the pan.
+- Wrap it well using 3 layers of extra-wide, heavy-duty aluminum foil.
+I use a 9-inch springform pan, and a standard 12-inch roll of foil isn’t wide enough to go up all sides of the pan.